jbassard/Getting-and-Cleaning-Data-Project/README.md

  * Load the different datasets and information
  * Combine trainings and tests datasets in one metadataset.
  * Retrieve only columns containing mean or standard deviation data.
+ * Name the activities in the dataset using descriptive activity names
+ * Label the dataset with descriptive variable names

-Converts the activity and subject columns into factors Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+ * Creates a tidy dataset "TidyDataSet.txt" in Data folder.
+"TidyDataSet.txt" consists of the average (mean) value of each variable for each subject and activity pair.
-The end result is shown in the file tidy.txt.